Level-1 Product Formatting - Sentinel-1 SAR Technical Guide - Sentinel Online

 Product Type (TTT) can be RAW, SLC, GRD or OCN.

-Resolution Class (R) can be F (Full resolution), H (High resolution), M (Medium resolution) or _ (underscore: not applicable to the current product type; used for SLC and OCN only).
+Resolution Class (R) can be F (Full resolution), H (High resolution), M (Medium resolution) or _ (underscore: not applicable to the current product type); Resolution Class is used for GRD only.

 The Processing Level (L) can be 0, 1 or 2.